 How a Low Vision Doctor Can Help with Fuchs Corneal Dystrophy

-If Fuchs Corneal Dystrophy has caused you to lose some of your vision, or you suspect you might have it, contact Dr. Mark Rinkov.
+If Fuchs Corneal Dystrophy has caused you to lose some of your vision, or you suspect you might have it, contact Dr. Cursaro.
 FCD is a progressive disease, so it will cause your vision to deteriorate over time, and that’s where the Low Vision Doctors of Ohio can help.
 Using the latest low vision aids and glasses, we can strengthen your remaining vision to help with the everyday kinds of activities you enjoy.